Configuration¶

 int | 10 |

-Concurrent translation requests for remote providers; local transformers translation currently runs sequentially |
+Concurrent translation requests for remote providers; initial batch size for local transformers translation |

 max_tokens |